JiyuanZhangMath/jiyuanzhangmath.github.io/papers.md

 **Preprints**

+1. Tom Claeys, Jiyuan Zhang.
+Biorthogonal ensembles of derivative type.
+Upcoming in 2025.

+1. Mario Kieburg, Noriyoshi Sakuma, Jiyuan Zhang.
+Connections between free probability, Pólya ensembles and finite free convolutions.
+Submitted to the MATRIX Annals as a conference preceeding for.

+1. Mario Kieburg, Thomas Wolfs, Jiyuan Zhang.
+The Charlier ensemble as a discrete Pólya ensemble.
+Submitted to the MATRIX Annals as a conference preceeding for.

 1. Jiyuan Zhang.
 Matrix harmonic analysis at high temperature via the Dirichlet process. [arxiv:2508.21349](https://arxiv.org/abs/2508.21349)

 <!--1.
 Joon Lee, Pierre Mergny, Jiyuan Zhang. _______.
 Upcoming in 2025.-->

-1. Tom Claeys, Jiyuan Zhang.
-Biorthogonal ensembles of derivative type.
-Upcoming in 2025.

 1. Mario Kieburg, Jiyuan Zhang.
 A rate of convergence when generating stable invariant Hermitian random matrix ensembles. [arXiv:2302.06968](https://arxiv.org/abs/2302.06968).